joseph-walker/framework/readme.md

 # Rx FRP Library - Readme

-This is a simple utility library that bridges Rx streams a simple Function Reactive workflow for integration with React or other view libraries.
+This is a simple utility library that bridges Rx streams into a simple Functional Reactive workflow for integration with React or other view libraries.

 The library exposes an FRP style with a single application state.
 Events are encapsulated and transformed into functions which operate and return a new state onto a 'state' stream that can be subscribed to and rendered in various ways.